Call to Action: Support Education & Workforce Development Bills Pending in the Appropriations Committee!

 AB 42 (Bryan) Simplifying CalWORKs/CalFresh.
 This bill would ensure all student grants, loans, fellowships, and scholarships are excluded from income calculations for CalWORKs and CalFresh recipients, helping underserved Californians access the full support needed to complete education and training programs.
 Factsheet Advocacy Tools

 AB 537 (Ahrens) California College Promise for All.
-This bill seeks to make changes to the eligibility requirements for the California College Promise program to allow community college students enrolled in fewer than 12 units to qualify for the enrollment fee waiver.
+This bill aims to modify the eligibility criteria for the California College Promise program, enabling part-time community college students to qualify for the enrollment fee waiver.
 This proposal ensures more students can access the financial resources needed to succeed.
 Factsheet Advocacy Tools

 AB 731 (Fong) College and Career Access Pathways – Dual Enrollment Partnerships.
 This bill removes key barriers to make CCAP dual enrollment more accessible and equitable for all students.
 It simplifies the application process, eliminates the need for principal approval, and offers flexibility on the 15-unit cap.
 Factsheet Advocacy Tools